 - 1/2 cup sugar

 - Preheat oven to 400 degrees.

-- For the dough, mix the flour, sugar, baking powder, salt, and cinnamon in a large mixing bowl.
-Cut in the butter until you have a coarse, crumbly mixture.
-Pour in the boiling water and stir together well so that all of the dough is wet.
+- To make the dough, mix the flour, sugar, baking powder, salt, and cinnamon in a large mixing bowl.
+Cut in the butter using a pastry cutter or two butter knives until you have a coarse, crumbly mixture.
+Pour in the boiling water and stir to combine.
 Set aside.